shushudu/OPCDAClientSync/README.md

 ## Tips
 * `OPCDAClientSync::Initialize()` must be called in every thread, before using this class
 * `OPCDAClientSync::Uninitialize()` must be called in every thread, after using this class
+* Gray Simulator can be used for testing http://gray-box.net/download_graysim.php

 ## Detail & ChangeLog
 * Date: 2020-08-10